Our lawyers are handling AFFF firefighting foam lawsuits around the country.

 Individuals who worked in specific jobs or professions where AFFF firefighting foam was regularly used (either by themselves directly or by people around them) have what is considered “occupational exposure” to PFAS from firefighting foam.

-Firefighters who regularly used AFFF or conducted training exercises with AFFF firefighting foam are the most obvious examples of individuals with occupational exposure and represent most of the victims in the AFFF class action lawsuit.
+Firefighters who regularly used AFFF or conducted training exercises with AFFF firefighting foam are the most prominent examples of individuals with occupational exposure and represent most of the victims in the AFFF class action lawsuit.

 Since the late 1960s or early 1970s, the U.S. military has deployed MilSpec AFFF at military bases, airfields, and Navy vessels.
 These are places where fuel fires are not just possible but likely and potentially catastrophic.
-The military uses this substance to train its personnel, extinguish fires, save lives, and safeguard property, but the people using these products did not know they were being exposed to Per- and polyfluoroalkyl chemicals present in AFFF.
+The military uses this substance to train its personnel, extinguish fires, save lives, and safeguard property.
+Still, the people using these products did not know they were being exposed to Per- and polyfluoroalkyl chemicals present in AFFF.

 Beyond the military, other individuals who might have had occupational exposure to AFFF firefighting foam include those working in environments where AFFF was used extensively, disposed of, or even produced.
 For instance, commercial airports, where fuel fires are a common risk, frequently use firefighting foam during safety and emergency response training exercises.
 Similarly, industrial facilities, especially those dealing with flammable substances, also regularly use AFFF as part of their fire safety protocols.